sivadasetty/sivadasetty/README.md

 #### I'm a postdoc in [Ferguson lab](https://www.ferglab.com), PME @UChicago.

 🔭 I’m currently contributing to
-  - implementation of enhanced sampling methods in [SSAGES](https://github.com/SSAGESproject/SSAGES).
+  - implementation of enhanced sampling methods in [SSAGES](https://github.com/SSAGESproject/SSAGES) and [PySAGES](https://github.com/SSAGESLabs/PySAGES).
-  - ANN based CV in [PLUMED](https://github.com/plumed/plumed2).
+  - artificial neural network based CV in [PLUMED](https://github.com/plumed/plumed2).
-  - exploration of the assembly of like charged dielectric nanoparticles.
+  - applying active learning to advance design of switchable materials composed of dielectric nanoparticles.
-  - 🆕 a novel ML based solution for tackling a grand challenge in water.
+  - 🆕 a novel machine learning (ML) based solution for tackling a grand challenge in water.

 <!--
 🖥️ using